material-motion/material-motion/user_journeys/motion.md

 #### “V3” ideal journey

-Goal is to completely remove the design/engineering handoff.
+Goal is to completely remove the design/engineering hand-off.

 1. A person conceives of a motion concept and creates a director in a tool.
 2. The person uses Material Motion languages to prototype the concept either within the context of an existing app or in a playground.